Bedrock-OSS/bedrock-wiki/docs/blocks/flipbook-textures.md

 }
 ```

-Since path 2 has an animated texture, therefore you'll put `"atlas_index": 1"` on the Dirt block's flipbook texture.
+Since path 2 has an animated texture, therefore you'll put `"atlas_index": 1` on the Dirt block's flipbook texture.

-\* `atlas_tile_variant`
+### `atlas_tile_variant`

-A component where you'll define the value of the block variant (which is registered to the Variations array) to animate.
+A component where you'll define the block variant (which is registered to the `variations` array) to animate.

-Example:

 <CodeHeader>RP/textures/terrain_texture.json#texture_data</CodeHeader>